-- The grantee and any subgrantee shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
-A non-exclusive list of regulations commonly applicable to Department of Homeland Security grants are listed below: - A. Administrative Requirements - ➤ 44 CFR Part 13, Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments - 2 CFR Part 215, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations (OMB Circular A-110) - B. Cost Principles - > 2 CFR Part 225, Cost Principles for State, Local and Indian Tribal Governments (OMB Circular A-87) - 2 CFR Part 220, Cost Principles for Educational Institutions (OMB Circular A-21) - 2 CFR Part 230, Cost Principles for Non-Profit Organizations (OMB Circular A-122) - ➤ Federal Acquisition Regulations (FAR), Part 31.2 Contract Cost Principles and Procedures, Contracts with Commercial Organizations
+- The Recipient shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
+A non-exclusive list of regulations commonly applicable to Department of Homeland Security grants are listed below: - A. Administrative Requirements - 44 CFR Part 13, Uniform Administrative Requirements for Grants and Cooperative Agreements to State and Local Governments (also known as the "A-102 Common Rule"). - 2 CFR Part 215, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations (OMB Circular A-110) - B. Cost Principles - 2 CFR Part 225, Cost Principles for State, Local and Indian Tribal Governments (OMB Circular A-87) - 2 CFR Part 220, Cost Principles for Educational Institutions (OMB Circular A-21) - 2 CFR Part 230, Cost Principles for Non-Profit Organizations (OMB Circular A-122)